Belcarra/pi_zero_connected/README.md

 - copy in ttyGS0/ttyGS1 service helper files
 - copy in start/stop scripts
 - use systemctl to enable ssh, vnc, pigadget and ttyGS0 services.
+- restore the cmdline.txt file to normal
+- call the standard first boot script to resize the file system

 ## Implmenetation